JordanAnthonyKing/japanese/structured-notes.md

 > ぼーる​**は**​わたしがさくらに[∅を]なける - As for the ball, I threw (it) at Sakura

-This time the を marked noun (not the が marked noun) has become invisible([1](#orgd32adac)), because what we&rsquo;re throwing is now marked by the は particle, ∅ here has taken the value of &rsquo;it&rsquo;.
+This time the を marked noun (not the が marked noun) has become invisible([1](#org5e6643e)), because what we&rsquo;re throwing is now marked by the は particle, ∅ here has taken the value of &rsquo;it&rsquo;.
 Even without は we might already know what &rsquo;it&rsquo; was that was thrown from context.
 The important thing to understand here is that as we change the logical particles from one noun to another we change the meaning of the sentence, but when we change the non-logical particle は from one noun to another it makes no difference to the logic of the sentence.
 It may make some difference to the emphasis, but it makes no difference to who is doing what or what they&rsquo;re doing it to.

+Japanese is a &rsquo;topic prominent&rsquo; language.
+Topic-comment structure is a very fundamental aspect of Japanese in a way that it isn&rsquo;t in English.
+It is for this reason that we so often say &rsquo;as for x&rsquo; when that isn&rsquo;t how we would say something in English.

+> アフリカはライオンはいるがトラはいない

+In this sentence we have three は s in a very short space.
+These are **all** topic markers.
+The first は is the overall topic marker, it&rsquo;s saying &rsquo;speaking of Africa&rsquo;, everything that follows is going to be a comment on the topic of Africa.
+Everything that follows must be a logical clause, it doesn&rsquo;t matter how small the clause is, but is must be a logical clause.
+What we have in this example is a sentence consisting of two logical clauses, each of which contains a &rsquo;sub-topic&rsquo;.
+Each logical clause also has a topic statement preceding it.
+In full:

+> アフリカはライオンは[∅が]いるがトラは[∅が]いない

+Note how there is the contrastive conjunction は used in this sentence.
+You can tell that it is this が and not the other because it follows a verb (いる) and the logical particle が can only mark nouns.

+Why are they doing this?

+It is because は is used to distinguish things.

+> アフリカはライオンはいるがトラはいない - Speaking of Africa, speaking of lions, they exist but speaking of tigers, they don&rsquo;t exist.

+We would never say something like this in English, because the topic marker は is very *agile*, but the methods of introducing a topic in English are not, so they seem forceful or cumbersome.

+When we introduce something using は we are implicitly saying that the comment on the new topic is different from the comment on the old topic.
+If we wanted to say that the comment is the same we would use the topic marker も.

-<a id="org9b2f6a4"></a>
+<a id="orgf6b18f9"></a>

 ### も *mo* topic inclusive (also)